PD0DIB/Nextion_HAM-radio-screens/README.md

   If you like my work and want to support it, please donate a beer (or 2) via Paypal.me/PD0DIB

+  This software and screen designs are licenced under the GPL v2 and is intended for amateur and educational use only.
+Use of this software for commercial purposes is strictly forbidden.

   73 de PD0DIB